hnguyen094/hnguyen094.github.io/Storage/TCTFY/source.txt

 		say "[italic type]How could she?[roman type]
 You thought to yourself back then.
 She didn't even fight it; she just accepted her death, and let the illness take her.
 You turn to the laptop, and you remembered how you found yourself here.";
 	stop the action.
 Instead of touching laptop:
-	say "There's only one button to tap, and it reads 'Sign Up Now.' [if viewed laptop is false]You should probably read what's on the laptop first, though.[end if]Tap it?";
+	say "There's only one button to tap, and it reads [bold type]'Sign Up Now.'[roman type] [if viewed laptop is false]You should probably read what's on the laptop first, though.[end if]Tap it? >[run paragraph on]";
 	if player consents:
 		Increase introspection counter by 1; [should be 5] say "This is what you wanted.
 To live forever, so you can love forever, and never leave anyone behind.
 Your child, your grandchild, and your great-grandchild will never have to know loss. [line break][line break]How wrong you were. [italic type]Why did I click it? [roman type]Here you are now, waiting out the last few moments of life.
 Intentionally waiting for someone to put you down, like a dog.
 You chuckle in the silence.";